 Shiv Janmotsav: Maharashtra CM to visit Shivneri Fort

-Maharashtra Chief Minister Uddhav Thackeray will on Tuesday visit Shivneri Fort, the birthplace
+Maharashtra Chief Minister Uddhav Thackeray will on Wednesday visit Shivneri Fort, the

 Several cultural programmes will be organised at the historic fort in Pune district, officials said, adding that